 1. Get a Replacement Cost Appraisal

-Please work with your insurance broker or a professional appraiser to make sure that your policy reflects the actual cost of rebuilding your property.
+Please work with your insurance broker or a professional appraiser to ensure your policy reflects the actual cost of rebuilding your property.
 Too often, older buildings are underinsured because owners rely on market value instead of replacement cost.
 An updated appraisal helps you avoid being left short in the event of a significant loss.

 2. Update Critical Systems

-Modernizing your plumbing, electrical, and HVAC systems doesn’t just improve safety — it can also reduce the risk of costly claims.
-For example, replacing galvanized pipes before they fail can save you from a significant flood, while upgrading old wiring lowers the risk of fire.
+Modernizing your plumbing, electrical, and HVAC systems doesn’t just improve safety; it can also reduce the risk of costly claims.
+For example, replacing galvanized pipes before they fail can save you from a major flood, while upgrading old wiring reduces the risk of a fire.
 Some insurers even reward proactive updates with lower premiums.

 3. Keep Up with Maintenance

 Ongoing upkeep is essential for older properties.
-Regular roof inspections, foundation checks, and routine servicing of heating and cooling systems can prevent minor issues from turning into expensive claims.
+Regular roof inspections, foundation checks, and routine servicing of heating and cooling systems can prevent minor issues from becoming costly claims.
 Demonstrating good maintenance habits can also make your property more attractive to insurers.

 4. Ask About Bylaw or Ordinance Coverage